 by Nandor Szotak March 18 2018

 The whole story behind climbing "The Nipple" started 2 years ago when I was hiking up Papali Uka with my friend Scott.
-After about 2 miles on the trail you come up to a signed intersection, which shows you the way to continue on Papali Uka trail.
-We took a break, and after I looked around I saw a steep overgrown trail going down on a side ridge.
+After about 2 miles on the trail, you come up to a signed intersection, which shows you the way to continue on the Papali Uka trail.
+We took a break, and after I looked around I saw a steep overgrown trail going down a side ridge.
 I took out my topo map and following the contour lines, my eyes got stuck on a peak called Pu'u Waiahilahila.

 "I am curious if this is an old trail leading to that peak" - I told Scott,

 "Maybe" - he responded with his "How should I know?" face.

 Well, after I got home, of course, I started researching this peak.
 Not a lot of documentation showed up, whatever I read was from the 90s...

 Locals named this peak "The Nipple" because it is a pointy peak, different from the other hills and ridges around it.
 Back in the days when Sacred Falls trail was open, it was very easy to access it from there by a steep side ridge.
 People used to hike up to Waiahilahila, connect it to Papali Uka, then hike all the way to the old Castle trail or even to the KST (Ko'olau Summit Trail).

 "Yes, that's it!
 That's the way to do it!"
 But, today, almost 20 years after, many things changed in Hawaii.
 Sacred Falls trail got closed after a big fatal landslide in 1999, and after that, the trail got closed off permanently.
 That way wasn't an option!
 Besides that, the old trail was not in use anymore, so it probably disappeared between the uluhe ferns.